If You Only KNew

 Below are snippets from some of the interviews.
 Portraits are included for many, but it wasn't anything I required to be a part of this.
 In fact one person used a different name to help preserve their anonymity.
 There are also visual analogy photographs that I created for each person, reflecting my creative interpretation to the answer to “what does your mental illness feel like?”

 Bella, age 12

 Bella is an articulate, deep-thinking, and mesmerizing teenager who “wanted to be part of this photo essay so that others could better understand mental illness. . . .
 We are all different.
 Different maladies.
 Different things that go right and wrong.
 But you always have to try to understand others, because maybe one day it might happen to you.”

-How does Bella's mental illness feel?
+How does Bella’s mental illness feel?
 “Kind of like static or moving pixels.
 A sense of strangeness or something wrong.
-Like fuzzy and confusing, nothing seems real.
+Like fuzzy and confusing.
+Nothing seems real.
 I go to my own mind and sometimes get trapped there.”
-She says one of the hardest things to explain is when it feels like something or someone is out to get her, even though no one is.

 Gary, age 66

-On a bad day, especially in the past, Gary described his mental illness as “feeling like a constant storm over him, with impending death and disaster, always looking for the worst” in situations he faced.
+On a bad day, especially in the past, Gary would describe his mental illness as “feeling like a constant storm over me, with impending death and disaster, always looking for the worst.”

-His advice to others living with mental illness is to “look ahead, go forward not backwards, there is life ahead.
+His advice to others living with mental illness is to “look ahead, go forward not backwards.
+There is life ahead.
 Do your medication.
-Don't stop because you think you're cured.
-Find someone to talk to that you can 'get your ya-yas out.’”
+Don’t stop because you think you’re cured.
+Find someone to talk to so you can get your ya-yas out.”

-To those unfamiliar with mental illness, Gary says “people that have mental illness, there's a difference between mental illness and retardation.
-There' s a difference.
+To those unfamiliar with mental illness, Gary says, “There’s a difference between mental illness and retardation.
+There’s a difference.
 The more you pick on a person with a mental illness, the more they put themselves down.
-We're human, too.”
+We’re human too.”